isaacnmm/pestpolicy-hugo2XX/content/posts/do-lizards-eat-snails/index.md

 Lizards are fascinating creatures, and their diverse dietary preferences reflect their adaptability to different environments.

-The question of whether lizards eat snails can be answered with a resounding "yes, " though the specifics of this feeding behavior depend on various factors, including the species of [lizards](https://ucanr.edu/sites/MarinMG/files/116745. pdf), their natural habitat, and the availability of other food sources.
+The question of whether lizards eat snails can be answered with a resounding "yes, " though the specifics of this feeding behavior depend on various factors, including the species of [lizards](https://ucanr.edu/sites/MarinMG/files/116745.pdf),their natural habitat, and the availability of other food sources.

 In this article, we will explore the dietary habits of lizards, their relationship with snails as prey, and the broader ecological role both animals play.